ShilpaKarikatti/odin-recipes/README.md

-This project is to create a recipe list just using the HTML.
+This project is to create a recipe list just using the HTML.[Click here for the project demo](https://shilpakarikatti.github.io/odin-recipes/)